superhero1/ffritz/README-APP.md

 The file /var/media/ftp/ffritz/.mtab exists can be created to mount specific nfs directories to an (existing) location below /var/media/ftp.

-The format of the file is:
+The format of the file is an nfs URL, options are those accepted by the fuse-nfs tool:

-    MOUNT mountpoint mount-options
+    MOUNT  nfs://server/service mount-options

 For example, to mount the music database from an external NAS:

-    MOUNT Musik/NAS -o soft nas:Multimedia/Music
+    MOUNT Musik/NAS nfs://nas/Multimedia/Music --allow_other

 lirc
 ----